-3.6 Armor Module Mounting Specifications
+3.6 Mounting Specifications for Armor Module

 - The Armor Support Frame designated for use in this season shall be Armor Support Frame Type A. - The 17 mm Speed Monitor Module is not considered a blockage of the armor.
 However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During the competition, an Engineer Robot is allowed to obstruct its armor in the following two situations that may occur simultaneously: